Home Inspection Frequently Asked Questions

 You should attend the inspection, and you should reconsider hiring an inspector who doesn’t allow this.
 This will certainly give you a better understanding of the home’s condition, which will give you insight into its potential sale points and defects.
 Additionally, you will likely learn information about the home’s maintenance, systems and components that may provide useful for the transaction.

 Can the home inspector also repair any defects he or she finds?

 What if your home inspector is also a licensed contractor?
 Sounds great, right?
 Not always.

 Although it may seem convenient to have an inspector who is also a contractor, it poses a conflict of interest.
 According to InterNACHI’s Code of Ethics:

 The InterNACHI member shall not perform or offer to perform, for an additional fee, any repairs or associated services to the structure for which the member or member’s company has prepared a home inspection report for a period of 12 months.
 This provision shall not include services to components and/or systems that are not included in the InterNACHI Standards of Practice.

 If an inspector financially benefits from finding any defects, this can impact the accuracy of the report (whether intentional or not).

 Make sure the inspector you hire abides by a Code of Ethics and Standards of Practice.

 What happens if the inspection reveals problems?

 If your home inspection reveals any problems, it is important to understand the severity of the defect.
 For example, a missing shingle or dirty air filter can be easily fixed at a low cost.
-However, if the defect is more extreme, such as a major foundation crack, wood-destroying organism infestation, or evidence of mold, you should find out how these problems can be addressed, and whether you can negotiate their cost with the seller.
+However, if the defect is more extreme, you should find out how these problems can be addressed.
+You should also determine whether you can negotiate their cost with the seller.
+Other extreme problems may be a major foundation crack, wood-destroying organism infestation, or evidence of mold.
 Additionally, your home inspector may recommend further evaluation by a professional who specializes in the particular area.